eidolon-ai/eidolon/.github/ISSUE_TEMPLATE/feature-request.md

 ---

 It is helpful to follow the "user story" method, but you don't have to.
----
-User Story:
+Delete anything you don't use to keep the issue tidy.
+(Like these instructions :smile:)

+**User Story**
 - As a [persona]
 - I want [to do something or have something happen automatically]
 - So that [you get some sort of value, like saving time or achieving a goal]

-Acceptance Criteria:
+**Acceptance Criteria**
 - Given that [the condition, such as using a specific feature and/or your authorization level]
 - When I [do something in the product]
 - Then [desired result -- what should happen]